thewca/wca-regulations/wca-regulations-2013.md

 ## <article-A><speedsolving><speedsolving> Article A: Speed Solving

-- A1) Speed Solving attempts must abide by the following procedure.
+- A1) Speed Solving attempts must abide by the following procedures.
     - A1a) The organisation team may enforce time limits for solves and/or rounds.
         - A1a1) The default time limit per solve is 10 minutes, though the organisation team may announce a higher or lower time limit.
         - A1a2) Cumulative time limits may be enforced (e.g. 3 solves with a cumulative time limit of 20 minutes).
 The time elapsed in a DNF result counts towards the cumulative time limit.